AnuragJha003/DocumentClassificationAndQueryProcessing/README.md

 ### FIRST CLONE THE GITHUB REPO BY GOING TO YOUR DESIRED LOCATION IN THE TERMINAL AND
 ### DOING `GIT CLONE https://github.com/AnuragJha003/DocumentClassificationAndQueryProcessing.git `
 ### Navigate to your project directory and run the Flask application:
+### Before running the application make sure to install all the dependencies required for the application to run
+### The command to download and install all the dependencies  `pip install -r requirements.txt ` (all the libraries mentioned in the requirement.txt)
+### `python version >=3.8`
 ##### python app.py
 ### Access the Application: